-Information will be shared with the DSL (or Safeguarding Team) and/or other agencies/professionals who are able to take protective action principle.
-The College commits to share information with MASH and allows access to students on-site if required.
+Information will be shared with the DSL (or Safeguarding Team) and/or other agencies/professionals who are able to take protective action schools, LADO, the Multi Agency Safeguarding Hub (MASH), based on the 'need to know' principle.

 All information regarding child protection issues will be kept in secure electronic files.
 The College is obliged to work and share information with external agencies charged with the protection of children and young people.
-This includes Social Services, the police, local schools, LADO, the Multi Agency Safeguarding Hub (MASH), based on the 'need to know'
+This includes Social Services, the police, local schools.
+LADO, the Multi Agency Sefequerding Hub (MASH), based on the 'pood to know'